syncfusion-content/blazor-docs/blazor/media-query/media-query-integration.md

 documentation: ug
 ---

-# Component integration in Blazor Media Query Component
+# Component integration using Blazor Media Query Component

 The Blazor Media Query component enhances the responsiveness of web application, allowing you to perform conditional rendering or styling to achieve a dynamic UI adpatable for various screen sizes.